Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tumwater Wealth Management

-Tumwater Wealth Management rounds out our list of Boise's top advisory firms.
+Tumwater Wealth Management is the second-to-last firm on our Boise list.
 This firm has one of the smallest advisory teams of any firm on our list, but still manages to work with a diverse client base.
 Clients of Tumwater include individuals both with and without a high net worth, retirement plans, charities, insurance companies and businesses.
 It's not hard to qualify as a client with Tumwater, as the firm's family minimum account size requirement is just $5,000.

 As a fee-only firm, Tumwater does not receive third-party commissions.
 A fee-based firm, on the other hand, does receive third-party commissions and is therefore subject to a potential conflict of interest.
 Tumwater, due to its status as a fee-only firm, is not subject to this same situation.